chec/commerce.js/README.md

 ## Contributing

+### Compilation

+The lib files are automatically compiled by our continuous integration pipeline.
+You only need to commit changes to the `src` files.

 ### Running the tests

 You can run the unit tests for this library from your command line using `npm run test`, or `npm run test:watch`